sourcegraph/about/handbook/engineering/incidents/index.md

 1. **Critical** - Issues causing very high impact to customers.
 Immediate response is required.
 Examples include a full outage, or a data breach.
 2. **Major** - Issues causing significant impact.
 Immediate response is usually required.
 We might have some workarounds that mitigate the impact on customers.
 Examples include an important sub-system failing.
 3. **Minor** - Issues with low impact, which can usually be handled within working hours.
 Most customers are unlikely to notice any problems.
 Examples include a slight drop in application performance.

-### False positives

-Every incident is an opportunity for us to make Sourcegraph a higher quality product and to improve the processes that lead to or around an incident.
-Even if an incident turns out to be a false positive, we value that it was identified.

 ### Triage